kongkrog/isat-profile-customizer/README.md

 HTML App for customizing ISAT profile.

 ### Usage
+Please use the above link to avoid downloading this repo.
+Else
 Download this repo and run the html file for usage.

+### Notes
+If you want to improve/modify this project, feel free to clone/fork it.
+My code is sloppy and I already lost my will to fix it.

 ### Details
 Just finished this project in 7 hours.
 Doesn't support mobile since I'm too lazy to do so.